EdwardWilesPhoto

 Working Papers

-Quantifying the Sensitivity of Quantitative Spatial Models (with Habib Ansari and Dave Donaldson)
+Quantifying the Sensitivity of Quantitative Trade Models (with Habib Ansari and Dave Donaldson)

-A modern revolution in spatial economic modelling aims to answer quantitative counterfactual questions by using models that feature micro-level heterogeneity.
-This heterogeneity is then often assumed to come from particular parametric families — such as Frechet in Eaton and Kortum’s (2002) Ricardian model, or Pareto in applications of Melitz’s (2003) monopolistic competition model.
+A modern revolution in spatial economic modeling aims to answer quantitative counterfactual questions by using models that feature micro-level heterogeneity.
+This heterogeneity is then often assumed to come from particular parametric families---such as Frechet in Eaton and Kortum's (2002) Ricardian model.
 While these parametric choices greatly enhance the tractability of model simulations, it is unknown how sensitive the answers to counterfactual questions are to these assumptions of convenience because there are infinitely many alternative distributions of heterogeneity to be evaluated.
 We overcome this challenge by building a general trade model that leverages recent advances in the robustness literature.
-Our method calculates sharp bounds on the values of model counterfactuals that could obtain — while still exactly matching all aggregate trade data points and satisfying equilibrium constraints — under all possible distributions of underlying heterogeneity that lie within a given divergence from a chosen reference distribution.
-Applying this method to the Eaton and Kortum (2002) and Melitz (2003) models, we find that the gains from trade in these models could be several times larger or smaller than they appear to be under standard benchmark distributions, even if heterogeneity is drawn from a relatively similar distribution.
+Our method calculates sharp bounds on the values of model counterfactuals that could obtain---while still exactly matching all aggregate trade data points, a gravity-like moment condition, and satisfying equilibrium constraints---under all possible distributions of underlying heterogeneity that lie within a given divergence from a chosen reference distribution.
+Applying this method to the Eaton and Kortum (2002) model, we find that the gains from trade in these models could be several times larger or smaller than they appear to be under standard benchmark distributions, even if heterogeneity is drawn from a distribution that is at least as similar to Frechet as are the types of parametric alternatives that are commonly explored in sensitivity analysis.